-So far as the money provided for this Plan central Plan has is concerned, the increased by 17 per cent and tlie total Plan has increased by 20 per cent.
-But the Sixth Plan is not on the basis of 1980-81 prices; it is on the (basis of 1970-80 prices.
+So far as the money provided for this Plan is concerned, the central Plan has increased by 17 per cent and the total Plan has increased by 20 per cent.
+But the Sixth Plan is not on the basis of 1980-81 prices; it is on the basis of 1970-80 prices.
 In the last two years, inflation has increased to the extent of 30 per cent.
 Therefore, the increase in real terms will not be very much.
-The porblem is that so far as production is concerned, it is agricultural sector or the either in the industrial sector.
-In Agriculture, the rain gods have teen generous and the production has been good.
-Even then, if we are to ensure employment to the people the fact is that we have to give a lot of emphasis to the agricultural sector.
+The porblem is that so far as production is concerned, it is either in the agricultural sector or the industrial sector.
+Agriculture, the rain gods have been generous and the production has been Even then, if we are to ensure employment to the people the fact is that we have to give a lot of emphasis to the agricultural sector.
 This figure is also mentioned.
-The central outlay last year was 949 crores of rupees.
-It has bean reduced to 871 crores this year.
+The central outlay last year was 949 crores It has been reduced to 871 rupees. crores this year.
 Another thing linked with it is the employment programme.
-I have raised it before and the Finance Minister had said that the Planning Commission was looking into it.
-Now the Planning Commission has also But ultimately that Rs.
-340 examined it. crores was reduced to Rs.
-187 crores.
-It was said that the States will provide the I should have expected matching amounts. that the Centre will retain Rs.
-340 crores and if the States were to provide another Rs.
+I have raised it before and the Finance Minister had said that the Planning Commission was looking Now the Planning Commisinto it. sion has also examined it.
+But ultimately that Rs.
+340 crores was redu-It was said ced to Rs.
+187 crores. that the States will provide the matching amounts.
+I should have expected that the Centre will retain 340 crores and if the States were provide another Rs.
 340 crores, that would have been desirable because we cannot solve this unemployment problem through the process that we are pursuing so far.
-Our growth rate has been more or less 3.5 per cent.
-Out- population growth rate has been 2 per So, 1.5 per cent is the net growth rate we have had over the decades. we do something on the employment sector, we cannot really make any dent on the unemployment problem.
+Our growth rate has been more or less 3.5 per Our population growth cent. rate has been 2 per cent.
+So, 1.5 per cent is the net growth rate we have over the decades.
+Unless we something on the employment sector, we cannot really make any dent on the unemployment problem.

-There are certain figures of the allocations for the agricultural financial institutions which require careful I find that this year the examination. allocation is Rs.
-Ill crores.
+There are certain figures of allocations for the agricultural financial institutions which require careful examination. Ι find that this year the allocation is Rs.
+111 crores.
 It is Rs.
 2 crores more than last year.
 But last year's revised allocation was Rs.
 231 crores.
-Now, necessary that we do provide more funds for the agricultural sector because, as everybody knows, more employment can be generated in the productive agricultural sector.
+Now, it is necessary that we do provide more funds for the agricultural sector because, as everybody knows, more employment be generated in the productive agricultural sector.
 And the rough estimate is that of Rs.
 1 crore is invested in big industry, it will give employment to 100 people, in the light industry, it will give employment to 1,000 people and in the agricultural sector to 5,000 people.
-This is only a rough estimate.
-But nonetheless this is the sector which is more important.
-I find that the bank credit to the agricultural sector had come down in 19711-80 to 27 per cent from 29 per cent in 1978-79.
-This is a trend which j_s disquieting.
+This is only a rough estimate But nonetheless this is the sector which is more important. find that the bank credit to the agricultural sector had come down 1975-80 to 27 per cent from 29 per cent in 1978-79.
+This is a trend which is disquieting.

-Vice-Chairman The Gosawami) in the chair)
+The Vice-Chairman (Shri Dinesh Gosawami) in the chair)